wjt/EndlessDualBootEFIConfig/README.md

 This is a standalone version of the EFI boot order manipulation code from [the Endless Installer for Windows](https://github.com/endlessm/rufus), intended for debugging problems on certain systems.
 It is intended to be run from a command prompt as an administrator, on a system which **does not have Endless OS installed**.
 It must be placed in the same directory as the files in `data/` in this repository.
+The zip file in this repository contains the compiled executable and these data files.

 It performs the following actions: